Recruiting for non-recruiters made simple

 Downsizing: This is a term denoting the permanent reduction of a company’s existing workforce.
 A decision to downsize is usually accompanied by a large number of redundancies and layoffs.

-Non-compete clause: A type of clause where the employee agrees they will not work for a competing business during, and especially after a certain period of time following their company exit.
+Non-compete clause: A type of clause where the team member agrees they will not work for a competing business during, and especially after a certain period of time following their company exit.
 In some circles, it’s also known as a "restraint clause".

 Conclusion

-Organizations should have a dedicated recruitment team, but not everyone can afford it.
-Sometimes, small business owners take it upon themselves to scout for talent, conduct interviews, and make the hires.
+Companies should have a dedicated recruitment team, but not everyone can afford it.
+Sometimes, small business owners take it upon themselves to scout for tech experts, conduct interviews, and make the successful new engagement.

 Find your next developer within days, not months